17th November, 2021

-At work, it is your employer’s responsibility to protect you from HAVS, so you should report any symptoms and look at ways your job could be done differently without using vibrating tools and machines.
+Look for ways your job could be done differently without using vibrating tools and machines.

-You can also reduce risks by keeping good blood circulation to your hands, through keeping them warm and dry, keeping tools stored in a warm and dry place, massaging and exercising hands and fingers, and even giving up smoking.
+You can also reduce risks by keeping good blood circulation to your hands, keeping them warm and dry, keeping tools stored in a warm and dry place, massaging and exercising hands and fingers, and even giving up smoking.

 You can check if your vibration exposure is within legal limits, and calculate exposure for one or multiple tools with our free HAVS calculator.